mnelson4/yet-another-related-posts-plugin/readme.txt

 Tags: related, posts, post, pages, page, RSS, feed, feeds Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 3.1.9
+Stable tag: 3.2

-Returns a list of related entries based on a unique algorithm for display on your blog and RSS feeds.
-A templating feature allows customization of the display.
+Display a list of related entries on your site and feeds based on a unique algorithm.
+Templating allows customization of the display.

 == Description ==